The Soil Conservation Service of Iceland (SCSI, Landgræðsla ríkisins) was founded in 1907

 Ecosystem degradation is by far the largest environmental problem in Iceland.
 Vast areas have been desertified after over-exploitation – the speed of erosion magnified by volcanic activity and harsh weather conditions.
 SCSI is dedicated to the prevention of erosion and to reclamation of eroded land.

-The SCSI has five divisions: Land protection, Research and development, Public relations and Administration.
-The agencies headquarters are at Gunnarsholt in S-Iceland, and district offices are located at Hvanneyri in Borgarfjörður, W-Iceland, Hólar, N-Iceland, Húsavík, NE-Iceland, Egilsstaðir, E-Iceland and in Reykjavík the capital of Iceland.
+The SCSI has four divisions: Land Protection, Research and Development, Public Relations and Administration.
+The agencies headquarters are at Gunnarsholt in S-Iceland, and district offices are located at Hvanneyri in Borgarfjörður, W-Iceland, Sauðárkrókur, N-Iceland, Húsavík, NE-Iceland, Egilsstaðir, E-Iceland and in Reykjavík .